compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/guestbook.md

 - [X] Change the ink color of the pen, using the `Ink` action.
 - [X] Save a local copy, as a pdf document containing all the annotations, using the `Save as` action.
 - [X] Share the guestbook, as a pdf document containing all the annotations, using the `Share` action.
-- [X] Add the guestbook to your favorites, using the `Add to favorites` action.
+- [X] Add the guestbook to your selection, using the `Add to selection` action.
-- [X] Remove the guestbook from your favorites, using the `Remove from favorites` action.
+- [X] Remove the guestbook from your selection, using the `Remove from selection` action.

 ## Context extension